 Is CCL a good stock to buy?

-Given Carnival’s ridiculously high debt level and the difficult position that they’re in, unfortunately for no fault of their own, I do not feel that CCL (or CUK) is a good stock to buy as an investment.
+Given Carnival’s high debt level and the difficult position that they’re in, unfortunately for no fault of their own, I do not feel that CCL (or CUK) is a good stock to buy as an investment.
 One could buy Carnival shares in the hope that they recover, but that would purely be speculation, not investing.
-Unfortunately, the situation is similar across the industry, with other companies like Royal Caribbean and Norwegian also struggling.

 Investing means you are taking a calculated bet and you only take that bet when the risk vs reward dynamics are skewed heavily in your favour.
 At this point, for the reasons I laid out above, I do not feel that rewards heavily outweigh the risks.